Apple X factor: China buyers rapt by new iPhone, but will they buy?

 Apple, due to announce quarterly earnings on Thursday, said it had no immediate comment.

-Chatter online on popular Chinese social media platform Weibo also signaled high levels of interest in the new model, though still generally behind levels around the 2014 launch of the very successful iPhone 6.
+Chatter online on popular Chinese social media platform Weibo (WB.O) also signaled high levels of interest in the new model, though still generally behind levels around the 2014 launch of the very successful iPhone 6.

 APPLE “GEEKS”